LinuxBeaver/LinuxBeaver/README.md

 ![image preview](text.png  )

 ## Windows
-.dll file Filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` then restart Gimp and open GEGL Operations.
+.dll file filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` then restart Gimp and open GEGL Operations.
 You may need to create the folder 'plug-ins` if it does not exist.

 [Top twenty GEGL Plugins for Windows](https://cdn.discordapp.com/attachments/402851569692966914/1089341501315748002/top20_gegl_plugins_for_windows.zip)

 ## Linux
-.so file Filter binaries go in `/home/(USERNAME)/.local/share/gegl-0.4/plug-ins` then restart Gimp and open GEGL Operations.
+.so file filter binaries go in `/home/(USERNAME)/.local/share/gegl-0.4/plug-ins` then restart Gimp and open GEGL Operations.

 [Top twenty GEGL Plugins for Linux and Source Code](https://cdn.discordapp.com/attachments/402851569692966914/1089341501621948527/top20_gegl_plugins_linux_and_source.zip)